mesosphere/tweeter/README.md

     dcos marathon app add marathon.json

-The app talks to Cassandra via `cassandra-dcos-node.cassandra.dcos.mesos`, and Kafka via `broker-0.kafka.mesos:1025`.
+The app talks to Cassandra via `node-0.cassandra.dcos.mesos`, and Kafka via `broker-0.kafka.mesos:1025`.
 If your cluster uses different names for Cassandra or Kafka, edit `marathon.json` first.

 Traffic is routed to the app via marathon-lb.
 Navigate to `http://<public_ip>:10000` to see the Tweeter UI and post a Tweet.